awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 For more information about how much RAM can be enabled for memory optimized instances, see [Hardware Specifications](#memory-instances-hardware)\.

-Memory optimized instances have high\-memory and require 64\-bit HVM AMIs to take advantage of that capacity\.
-HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
+Memory optimized instances have high memory and require 64\-bit HVM AMIs to take advantage of that capacity\.
+HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on memory optimized instances\.
 For more information, see [Linux AMI Virtualization Types](virtualization_types.md)\.

 ## Instance Performance<a name="memory-compute-perf"></a>

 R4 instances feature up to 64 vCPUs and are powered by two AWS\-customized Intel XEON processors based on E5\-2686v4 that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.

 X1e and X1 instances feature up to 128 vCPUs and are powered by four Intel Xeon E7\-8880 v3 processors that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.

+High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, and `u-12tb1.metal`\) are the first instances to be powered by an eight\-socket platform with the latest generation Intel Xeon Platinum 8176M \(Skylake\) processors that are optimized for mission\-critical enterprise workloads\.

 Memory optimized instances enable increased cryptographic performance through the latest Intel AES\-NI feature, support Intel Transactional Synchronization Extensions \(TSX\) to boost the performance of in\-memory transactional data processing, and support Advanced Vector Extensions 2 \(Intel AVX2\) processor instructions to expand most integer commands to 256 bits\.